luetkemj/jsrlt/tutorial/part9.md

 };
 ```

-And finally we need to call it onmousemove but only when the game is in the `TARGETING` state.
+And finally we need to call it onmousemove but only if the game is in the `TARGETING` state.

 ```diff
 canvas.onmousemove = throttle((e) => {